 The master of the mischievous upper-crust leer, whose 'Hello' and 'Ding dong!' became the soundtrack of British comedy for generations.

-Leslie Phillips's voice—a distinctive, plummy chirp of genteel mischief—is etched into the British cultural memory.
-He carved out a perfect niche in postwar cinema as the charming, often randy cad in the 'Doctor' and 'Carry On' film series, turning simple greetings into iconic comic catchphrases.
-For years, he was the epitome of lighthearted, cheeky entertainment on radio, film, and stage.
-In a remarkable late-career pivot, Phillips deliberately shed this persona, embracing complex dramatic roles that showcased a depth few knew he possessed.
-His poignant performance as an aging actor in 'Venus' earned him a BAFTA nomination, proving his talent extended far beyond the wink and the nudge.
-To a new generation, he became the wise, whispering voice of the Sorting Hat in the Harry Potter films, bringing a touch of theatrical magic to the beloved franchise.
+Leslie Phillips's voice—a distinctive, plummy chirp of genteel mischief—defined postwar British cinema.
+He played the charming, often randy cad in the 'Doctor' and 'Carry On' film series, turning simple greetings into comic catchphrases.
+In a late-career pivot, Phillips shed this persona for complex dramatic roles.
+His poignant performance as an aging actor in 'Venus' earned him a BAFTA nomination.
+To a new generation, he became the wise, whispering voice of the Sorting Hat in the Harry Potter films, bringing theatrical magic to the beloved franchise.

 1901–1927